locka99/opcua/README.md

 ## Client

-The client shall provide synchrononous and asynchronous calls corresponding to the functionality of the server.
+The client shall provide synchronous and asynchronous calls corresponding to the functionality of the server.
 It will also support these additional calls.

 * FindServers - to discover servers from a discovery server
-* RegisterServer - for servers to register themselves with a discovery server
+* RegisterServer - servers that want to register with a discovery server use this client side API to do so

 ## Configuration